What is explainable AI, and why should you care?

 1. Explainable AI in healthcare

 AI has many applications in healthcare.
-Various AI-powered medical solutions can save doctors’ time on repetitive tasks, allowing them to primarily focus on patient-facing care.
-Additionally, algorithms are good at diagnosing various health conditions as they can be trained to spot minor details that escape the human eye.
+Various AI-powered medical solutions can save doctors’ time on repetitive tasks, allowing them to focus on patient-facing care.
+Additionally, algorithms are good at diagnosing various health conditions, as they can be trained to spot subtle details that escape the human eye.
 However, when doctors cannot explain the outcome, they are hesitant to use this technology and act on its recommendations.

 2. XAI in finances

-Finance is another heavily regulated industry where decisions need to be explained.
-It is vital that AI-powered solutions are auditable; otherwise, they will struggle to enter the market.
+Finance is another heavily regulated industry where algorithmic decisions need to be explained.
+Where it’s vital that AI-powered solutions are auditable; otherwise, they will struggle to enter the market.

 AI can help assign credit scores, assess insurance claims, and optimize investment portfolios, among other applications.
 However, if the algorithms provide biased output, it can result in reputational loss and even lawsuits.